DataDog/hiring-engineers/answers.md

 ### Custom agent check

-First i had a look at the documentation provided for custom agent checks , [here](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)
+First I had a look at the documentation provided for custom agent checks , [here](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)

 It mentions in the above doucmentation that the names of the configuration and check files must match and also to start the file names with 'custom_'